sammancoaching/website/_learning_hours/test_doubles/when_you_need_a_stub.md

 In this exercise you need to use a stub to test the code.

+There is a video on Emily Bache's YouTube channel that goes through this learning hour ["Using a Test Double to find bugs"](https://youtu.be/rFtYJtbAb_g).

 ## Session Outline

 * 10 min connect: How can you test this bug?